cidgoh/DataHarmonizer/README.md

 # Stand-Alone DataHarmonizer Functionality

 In addition to API use, as detailed in the **Development** section, the development environment includes a script for generating a stand-alone browser-based version of DataHarmonizer that includes templates for detailing **SARS-CoV-2 and Monkeypox** sample contextual data.
-More infectious disease templates will be included in the comming year.
+More infectious disease templates will be included in the coming year.
 Other organizations are adopting this version of DataHarmonizer for their own data management purposes.

 ## Select Template